dionmagnus/datasciencecoursera/getting_and_cleaning_data_course_project/README.md

 2. Run the run_analysis.R file
 3. After the analysis will finish, two dataset will be creatred "featuresDataset" and "groupData".
 The former one contains means and stds featurews for all observations, the later one containg grouped by activity and subject data.
+4. The datasets are stored to the *processed_data* directory.